Sydney Academy: 1970s

 In 1971, the Academy Debating team tied for first place at the Canadian High School Championship held at McGill University.

-In 1972, Sydney Academy its largest class ever with 394 graduates.
+In 1972, Sydney Academy had its largest-ever graduating class with 394 graduates.

 In 1974, a record enrollment occurred as a total of 1,517 students registered for classes at the Academy.

 Also, in 1974, the first G. G. Campbell Memorial Medal was awarded to a male and female student of the senior graduating class.

 In 1976, the first Shauna MacFadyen Memorial Award was awarded to a senior student of the graduating class.

 In 1979, the boys' hockey club won the Cape Breton Metros National Invitational Hockey Tournament for the seventh time in eight years.

 1980s–1990s

-In September 1985, Sydney Academy's first modern Canadian football team was established, playing its first game against its rival, Riverview High School at the Membertou field.
+In September 1985, Sydney Academy's first modern Canadian football team was established, playing its first game against its rival, Riverview High School, at the Membertou field.
 Only one year after being formed, the football team won first place in the Gallivan Bowl.